- 1.The Ultimate Guide to Choosing a Managed Hosting Provider

 Instant messaging and other options can seem attractive to potential customers, but they’re often poorly staffed and underused.

-Hosts that offer these services tend to phase them out within a year, and it’s common to see hosts that advertise instant messaging or Skype support but who have no one actually available.
+Hosts that offer these services tend to phase them out within a year, and it’s common to see hosts that advertise instant messaging, SMS, or Skype support but who have no one actually available.

 7. How many years have you been in business?